HeardLibrary/digital-scholarship/pubs/omeka/index.md

 ## Set up credentials to write to the two buckets

 In order to write objects to the S3 buckets and to delete them programatically, you need to set up security credentials.
 The preferred method for doing this is to set up Identity and Access Management (IAM) users that have very restricted access policies attached to them, i.e. only able to write to and delete objects from particular S3 buckets.
-However, I was not able to get restricted user credentials to work from Omeka, despite the credentials working fine when tested in Python with the boto3 package for accessing AWS.
+However, I was not able to get restricted user credentials to work from Omeka, despite the credentials working fine when tested in Python using the `boto3` package for accessing AWS.
 So I had to use the full root user credentials from my AWS account.
 This would normally be considered extremely risky, since if those credentials were stolen or accidently exposed they could be used to perform any operation on the AWS account.
 However, given that the credentials are only being used in a configuration file inside the EC2 server, they should be secure as long as SSH access to the EC2 is guarded.
 One must be cautious and make sure that no copies of the configuration file are stored in a publicly-accessible place like GitHub.

 If you are going to upload content to S3 manually, then you can skip creating an IAM user to upload the files to S3 from your local computer.
 However, if you are going to use a Python script to do the uploading as part of a streamlined workflow, you should use credentials from a restricted IAM user rather than your full root user credentials to avoid the risk of them being accidentally stolen or exposed by being present on your hard drive.